Consumer medicine information

 2. Each time you use a new can, remove the safety tab from under the pump dome.

-The spray can is now ready for use.
+The can is now ready for use.

 1. Wash your hands thoroughly and try not to empty your bowels again for as long as possible.

-How long to use it
+How long to use

-If you forget to use it
+If you forget to use

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+If you missed a dose and it is almost time for your next dose, skip the dose you missed and administer your next dose when you are meant to.

 Do not use a double dose to make up for the dose that you missed.